 The paper is organized in the following way.
-In section 2 we define the basic mathematical quantities and physical models.
-In section 3, we introduce and illustrate our main results for the case of currents with time-independent increments.
-The bounds are derived in section 4.
-We conclude in section 5.
-The appendix contains the proofs for the case of a stochastic protocol.
+In Sec.
+2 we define the basic mathematical quantities and physical models.
+In Sec.
+3, we introduce and illustrate our main results for the case of currents with time-independent increments.
+The bounds are derived in Sec.
+4. We conclude in Sec.
+5. Appendix A contains the proofs for the case of a stochastic protocol.